A reanalysis of

 GFDL CM2.5 coupled climate model, and includes an active sea ice component.

-The Optimal Interpolation filter has also been augmented (relative to previous releases) with bias correction in order to allow for reduced bias in estimates of long term trends.
+The Optimal Interpolation filter has also been augmented (relative to previous releases) with bias correction to reduce bias in estimates of long term trends of variables such as heat content.

 Gena Chepurin and